 - Not providing shoaling fish with companions

-- Not providing retreats for more timid fish
+- Lack of retreats for more timid fish

 In short, not providing the correct care for your fish will, without doubt, cause them to lose coloration.
 This is not to mention that with stress, usually comes illness which we definitely do not want.

 From time to time color loss is due to causes that are beyond our control and correction.
 Take Bettas, for example, they are renowned for changing color through their lifetimes which can involve a color loss too.
 This is totally normal, nothing to worry about, and something you cannot change.